fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

   style T12 fill:transparent,stroke:none
 ```

-We omit intermediate nodes and only highlight input and output
+Where we omit intermediate nodes and only highlight input and output
 nodes for each tree.
 (To some extent, intermediate nodes are
-abstracted away by partitioning the DAG.)
+abstracted away by partitioning the DAG and treating trees as functions.)

 In terms of actual implementation a minimal tree is like: